sebwylleman/auto-admin/README.md

 ## Usage:

-This usage section provides clear instructions for running the scripts on an **Linux** system.
+This usage section provides clear instructions for running the scripts on a **Linux** system.

 **Clone the Repository**:
 ```